-Universal Serial Bus or USB for short has been a mainstream interface for a computer device, including smartphone and tablet.
-Since its debut in 1996, USB has many improvements such as additional smaller port and speed performance.
-In terms of speed transfer, USB 3.0 is the fastest protocol now.
+Universal Serial Bus or USB for short has been a mainstream interface for a computer device, including a smartphone and tablet.
+Since its debut in 1996, USB has got many times of improvements, such as additional smaller port and speed performance.
+In terms of speed transfer, USB 3.0 is the fastest protocol by far.
 But, how fast is USB 3.0 comparing to its predecessor?

 We have a USB 1.0, USB 2.0, and USB 3.0.
-However, the USB 3.0 recently got new iteration, namely USB 3.1 and USB 3.2.
-Although it still the third generation, the speed performance is twice from their brother.
+However, USB 3.0 recently got a new iteration, namely USB 3.1 and USB 3.2.
+Although it still the third generation, the speed performance is twice higher than their brother.

 So, let’s break down those USB variants speed respectively.

 I have harvested some information about the USB family, from 1.0 to newest 3.0 along with the supported connector.